GitHubDragonFly/GitHubDragonFly.github.io/README.md

       ![Cube with Animated GIF texture](https://github.com/user-attachments/assets/bb87f931-f50b-4c2c-8016-495fe9df2e13)

-- There is also a simple cube shading example available in the `General` section of the menu:
-    - It is fully automatic and manipulates each of the RGBA components
-    - Ref: [The Book of Shaders](https://thebookofshaders.com/04/) by Patricio Gonzalez Vivo & Jen Lowe
-    - It also has a little bit of:
-      - [three.quarks](https://github.com/Alchemist0823/three.quarks) atom thanks to its own [example](https://codesandbox.io/p/sandbox/three-quarks-atom-particle-system-xp3fvz?file=%2Findex.html)
-      - [Proton](https://github.com/drawcall/three.proton) mouse flare thanks to [threejs-mesh-modifiers](https://github.com/drawcall/threejs-mesh-modifiers) example
 - Tips:
   - If you think that the model is correctly loaded but you cannot see it then check the following:
     - If the viewer has Gizmo but it is not showing then there might be something wrong with the model